Global Сhallenges to Moscow

 Individual Transport Tariffs for Millions

 At least 40 trends and 'wild cards' (events with low probability of occurring, but potentially leading to very serious consequences) were identified by members of the Prospective Transport Systems working group.
-The discussion was moderated by Nikita Krupenskiy, Senior Research Fellow at the HSE ISSEK, and Konstantin Trofimenko, Director of the Centre for Megacity Transport Studies in the HSE Institute for Transport Economics and Transport Policy Studies.

 Obviously, megacities will keep attracting new residents leading to increased density of construction and population.
 Using key demographic and economic challenges as starting points, the experts identified two forks: increased mobility, or abandoning physical transportation in favour of virtual reality due to growing value of time.
 One way or another, application of smart transport systems becomes vitally important for cities in the short term already, along with adopting the 'mobility as a service' concept which integrates all transport modes in the scope of a common software platform.
 Transport technologies will be adjusted, or even personalised to suit citizens’ specific needs.